longyuewangdcu/Chinese-Llama-2/README.md

 ## Acknowledgments
 Chinese-Llama-2 builds upon the Llama-2 developed by MetaAI.
-We would like to express our gratitude to the MetaAI team for their outstanding work and contributions to the field of natural language processing.
+We would like to express our gratitude to the following open-source projects for their valuable contributions to the community:

+- [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca/) for providing the Alpaca dataset, we used its data format in our experiments.
+- [Parrot](https://github.com/wxjiao/parrot) for providing a helpful implementation of the training of LLaMA.
+- [LLaMA-2](https://huggingface.co/docs/transformers/main/model_doc/llama2) for providing a powerful LLM.